BoogieMonsta/soundTest-with-Tailwind/README.md

 # SoundTest

-This is a template for an audio web application powered by Elementary Audio for the sound engine and Angular for the GUI.
+This is a template for creating an audio web application powered by Elementary Audio for the sound engine and Angular for the GUI.

 ## Done for you